sylvain-faure/cromosim/doc/source/index.rst

 possibility to program their own model in complex geometry : do-it yourself !

-This package proposes Python implementations of the numerical methods detailed in the book "*Crowds in equations: an introduction to the microscopic modeling of crowds*" by  B. Maury (ENS Ulm & Univ.
-Paris-Sud) and S. Faure (CNRS), World Scientific 2018, Advanced textbooks in mathematics:
+This package proposes Python implementations of the numerical methods detailed in the following book:

+..
+[MF2018] "*Crowds in equations: an introduction to the microscopic modeling of
+    crowds*" by  B. Maury (ENS Ulm & Univ.
+Paris-Sud) and S. Faure (CNRS), World Scientific 2018, Advanced textbooks in mathematics.

 .. raw:: html